DevJonny/MicroserviceExample/README.md

 Our third service/API provides us with an in-memory datastore.
 We have an API over it to allow CRUD operations of To-Dos.

+## Running Stage 1

+To run up Stage 1 you need either use the `run.sh` or `run.ps1` files.
+This will invoke Docker Compose and start up all three containers on a shared network.

 ## Next Steps

 For [Stage 2](https://github.com/DevJonny/MicroserviceExample/tree/stage2) we want to remove our coupled communication between the API and the EventConsumer.
 For this we will use messaging.